 At the Press Center, which will be open each day of the convention, people began recording interviews and writing stories.
 As Christian communicators from all over the country—and even the world—gather together under one roof, the press center is the ideal space both for those who want their story told and for those looking for compelling stories to tell.

-To begin the week, NRB hosted its annual business meeting and board meeting and held its Media Awards Luncheon.
+To begin the week, NRB hosted its annual membership meeting and board meeting and held its Media Awards Luncheon.
 The Media Awards Luncheon recognizes the recipients of the 2021 Church Media, Digital Media, International, Radio, and TV Industry awards.
 Learn more about this year’s awards recipients and how NRB honored them at this year’s convention here.

 International attendees and attendees whose organizations have an international outreach were invited to the Great Commission Reception for a time of fellowship before the Great Commission Forum.
 The Great Commission Forum is the venue for U.S.-based communicators to find out what God is doing around the world and to meet the ministries that they can partner with to expand their ministry’s reach.
 Dr. Ron Cline, founder of the World by 2000 campaign, and Rita El-Mounayer, CEO of Sat-7, spoke at this event, casting a vision for the Great Commission and highlighting how Christian media has grown from shortwave radio to digital media and impacted every corner of the world from the 1980’s to today.